Joey Giardello

-Carmine Orlando Tilelli (July 16, 1930 – September 4, 2008) was an American boxer who was the world middleweight champion from 1963 to 1965,.
-He adopted the name Joey Giardello (the name of a cousin's friend) in order to join the U.S. Army while underage and continued to use the pseudonym throughout his boxing career.
+Carmine Orlando Tilelli (July 16, 1930 – September 4, 2008) was an American boxer who was the world middleweight champion from 1963 to 1965.
+He adopted the name Joey Giardello (the name of a cousin's friend) in order to join the U.S. Army while underage, and continued to use the pseudonym throughout his boxing career.

 Early life

 Giardello was born in Brooklyn, but lived most of his life in the Lower Moyamensing area of South Philadelphia.
 He joined the U.S. Army while underage towards the end of World War II, using a cousin's friend's name, and volunteered for airborne duty.
 During his military time, he took part in Army boxing matches, and after his discharge in 1948, began boxing professionally.
 He continued to use the name he had enlisted under, Joey Giardello, in his boxing career.

-Pro career
+Professional career

 During his early career, he had a scuffle at a gas station which cost him $100,000 in prize fight money and five months in jail.

-As a pro, he quickly racked up an 18–0–1 record in his first 19 fights while facing less-than-stellar opposition.
-He fought just three men who had previously won a fight during that time.
-It caught up with Giardello on January 16, 1950, when he was handed his first defeat by Joe DiMartino, a journeyman with a 6–10 record.
+As a pro, he quickly racked up a 15–1–2 record in his first 18 fights while facing less-than-stellar opposition.
+His only loss was a decision to undefeated boxer Jimmy Morton.
+During this time, he fought just three men who had previously won a fight.
+It caught up with Giardello on January 16, 1950, when he was handed his second defeat by Joe DiMartino, a journeyman with a 6–10 record.

 After that embarrassment, he began to face better opposition and by 1951, was beating some of the better middleweight boxers on the Philadelphia scene.
-He continued to do so for years afterward, but was blocked from receiving a shot at the world championship by the underworld figures who controlled the sport at that time.
-On June 4, 1954, Los Angeles-based heavyweight boxer Clarence Henry, who was managed by Mafiosi Frank "Blinky" Palermo, was arrested in New York City for attempting to bribe Oakland, California middleweight Bobby Jones to throw his June 11 Madison Square Garden match with Giardello.
+On June 4, 1954, Los Angeles-based heavyweight boxer Clarence Henry, who was managed by Mafiosi Frank "Blinky" Palermo, was arrested in New York City for attempting to bribe Oakland middleweight Bobby Jones to throw his June 11 Madison Square Garden match with Giardello.
 Henry allegedly offered $15,000 to Jones to throw the fight.
 Once the third-ranked heavyweight contender, Henry was released after posting $2,000 bail and subsequently retired from the ring.
 Giardello beat Jones in a close decision.

 Giardello's fight vs. Billy Graham was the next significant bout.
-The decision first was awarded to Graham, then later reversed to a decision in favor of Giardello, then reversed again, some time later, in favor of Graham.
+The decision first was awarded to Giardello, then later reversed to a decision in favor of Graham, then reversed again, some time later as a result of litigation, in favor of Giardello.
 This fight is known in boxing lore as "The reversed reversal."

 In 1960, Giardello received his first championship opportunity.
 On April 20, he faced Gene Fullmer for the National Boxing Association version of the world middleweight title.
 He missed out on the title when he and Fullmer fought to a draw over 15 rounds.